 1. Does it have clear link to strategy?

 For your measure to be excellent, it must have a clear line of sight to your business direction – to your strategic goals or priorities.
-If you are measuring something and improving it won’t make any significant contribution to achieving your strategy or goals, do you really need to measure it?
-(Idea: design your measures at the same time you formulate your goals.)
+If you are measuring something, and improving it won’t make any significant contribution to achieving your strategy or goals, do you really need to measure it?

 2. Is it owned by someone?